Mindfulness

 “Shifting your mindset to one of gratitude takes a little practice, but the payoff is powerful.
 Taking the time to count your blessings can greatly benefit your overall well-being – from helping mitigate depression, stress and anxiety, to making you feel happier in your relationships and throughout your daily life.”

 Shifting your mindset to one of gratitude takes a little practice, but the payoff is powerful.
 Taking the time to count your blessings can greatly benefit your overall well-being.
 Research shows gratitude can help mitigate depression, stress, and anxiety.
-And, it can make you feel happier in your relationships and throughout your daily life.
+Gratitude can make you feel happier in your relationships and your daily life.

 In fact, a 2017 study in The Review of Communication reported that the more subjects expressed gratitude, the more long-term success they experienced in their relationships.
 Similarly, research out of the University of Georgia found that couples who were vocal about their appreciation for one another had a stronger marital bond.

-And in 2019 Northwestern University researchers found that gratitude helped improve the quality of life for those dealing with a life-threatening illness.
-Furthermore, a 2014 study found that more grateful people were better at coping with trauma and high-stress situations.
+Research has also shown that gratitude can help improve the quality of life for those coping with a life-threatening illness.
+Furthermore, a 2014 study found that grateful people were better at coping with trauma and high-stress situations.

 Ways to cultivate gratitude